 I have just received my Ph.D. in philosophy at Brown, supervised by David Christensen.
-I am currently teaching a philosophy of religion course at Seattle Pacific University.
+I am currently teaching a course on the philosophy of happiness and well-being at George Mason University.

 My research lies primarily at the intersection of ethics and epistemology.
 Very broadly, I think about the epistemic dimension of morally significant social issues.
 I’ve recently worked on moral encroachment, the epistemology of prejudice, epistemic partiality in friendship, epistemic injustice and responsibility, the cognitive side of various moral virtues, and promising against the evidence.